Lily poisoning in cats

-Curiosity may not kill the cat, but common lilies may prove to be fatal*
+Curiosity may not kill the cat, but lilies may prove to be fatal

-It is advisable to consider all Lilium and Hemerocallis species as potentially toxic to cats.
+Pretty much all Lilium and Hemerocallis species are potentially toxic to cats.
 Lilium species may be found both outdoors and as houseplants, but cut flowers kept indoors generally pose the greatest risk to cats, perhaps because indoor cats have few other plant choices to munch on!

 All vegetative parts of the plant have the potential to cause toxicity in cats, including the pollen, which can fall into the coat and be ingested after grooming.

-Although it is well recognised that lily toxicity results in acute renal failure, the chemical moiety responsible and the precise mechanism of toxicity is currently unknown.
-Pathologically, the principal feature is acute tubular necrosis, which is especially prominent within the proximal tubules of the kidney.
-Casts, cellular debris and oxalate crystals have all been documented within the tubules.
-Although the mortality rate is high, there is evidence of the potential for functional recovery of affected renal tubules if supportive care can be provided for sufficient time.
+Although it is well recognised that lily toxicity results in acute kidney damage, the precise mechanism of toxicity is currently unknown.
+The death rate is high, but there is a chance of recovery of damaged kidneys if supportive care can be provided early enough and for sufficient time.

 Clinical signs and diagnosis

-More typically, lack of appetite and depression progress.
-Within 1-3 days of ingestion, acute renal failure develops and the cat displays dehydration, uraemic breath (and sometimes oral ulceration) and enlarged painful kidneys.
-Urine production is variable at this stage.
+More typically, lack of appetite and lethargy progress.
+Within 1-3 days of ingestion, acute kidney damage develops and the cat becomes dehydrated, gets smelly breath (and sometimes mouth ulcers) and enlarged painful kidneys.

 Treatment and care of the patient

-As the toxic agent and mechanism of toxicity is unknown, no specific antidote is available.
-If a patient is presented with a known history of lily ingestion, gastrointestinal and/or dermal decontamination is warranted.
-Once renal failure has developed, treatment is symptomatic and supportive.
+Unfortunately because the toxic agent is unknown, no specific antidote is available.
+If a patient is presented with a known history of lily ingestion, kidney support and and decontamination of the hair coat occurs.
+Once kidney failure has developed, treatment is symptomatic and supportive.

 Early treatment is the best medicine

-The prognosis can be good if the cat is presented immediately following ingestion, and if decontamination can be carried out successfully.
-However, the prognosis is generally guarded to grave once renal failure has developed, although cases presented earlier in the course of events tend to have a better prognosis.
+The outlook can be good if the cat is presented immediately following ingestion, and if decontamination can be carried out successfully.
+However, the outlook is generally very serious once kidney failure has developed, although cases presented earlier in the course of events tend to have a better chance.

 Information taken from the Centre for Veterinary Education